paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 On receiving an `OverseerSignal::ActiveLeavesUpdate(update)`:
   * We determine the set of new blocks that were not in our previous view.
 This is done by querying the ancestry of all new items in the view and contrasting against the stored `BlockNumber`s.
 Typically, there will be only one new block.
 We fetch the headers and information on these blocks from the ChainApi subsystem.
   * We update the `StoredBlockRange` and the `BlockNumber` maps.
 We use the RuntimeApiSubsystem to determine the set of candidates included in these blocks and use BABE logic to determine the slot number and VRF of the blocks.
   * We also note how late we appear to have received the block.
-We create a `BlockEntry` for each block and a `CandidateEntry` for each candidate.
+We create a `BlockEntry` for each block and a `CandidateEntry` for each candidate obtained from `CandidateIncluded` events after making a `RuntimeApiRequest::CandidateEvents` request.
   * Ensure that the `CandidateEntry` contains a `block_assignments` entry for the block, with the correct backing group set.
   * If a validator in this session, compute and assign `our_assignment` for the `block_assignments`
     * Only if not a member of the backing group.